ai-zen/live2d-vue-workspace/packages/live2d-vue/README.md

 # live2d-vue

-live2d-vue is an npm package for integrating Live2D views into Vue projects.
+Live2D-Vue is a vue component lib for integrating Live2D views into Vue projects.

 ## Installation